 Lea was part of the cast that won Outstanding Performance by an Ensemble in TV Series-Comedy or Musical for Glee at the 2010 Screen Actor's Guild Awards.

 Lea won an award for Best Actress in a Series, Comedy or Musical for Glee, at the 2009 Satellite Awards.

-Lea was nominated at the 2010 Golden Globes for Best Actress in a TV Series-Comedy or Musical for Glee.
+Lea was nominated twice for Golden Globes (2010 and 2011) in the category of Best Actress in a TV Series-Comedy or Musical for her work in Glee.

 Lea starred in the Tony Award winning Spring Awakening as Wendla.
 Many consider her to have been overlooked in her own Tony nomination, being placed in the Lead Actress category when she should have been in the Featured Actress category.

 Three of Lea's favorite clothing stores are Betsey Johnson, Intermix, and Barney's.